 A non-immediate direction is where permitted development rights are only withdrawn upon confirmation of the direction by the local planning authority following local consultation.
 Regulations allow a non-immediate direction to be brought into force between 12-24 months after the date on which the Article 4 direction was made.

-When will the Article 4 Direction come into effect?
+When did the Article 4 Direction come into effect?

-The Council has made a non-immediate Article 4 direction and the Article 4 direction will take effect on Friday 19 February 2021.
-It is only then that planning permission will be required for the change of use from dwelling houses (Use Class C3) to small HMO’s (Use Class C4).
+The Council has made a non-immediate Article 4 direction and the Article 4 direction took effect on Friday 19 February 2021.
+Planning permission will now be required for the change of use from dwelling houses (Use Class C3) to small HMO’s (Use Class C4).

 A copy of the Article 4 Direction, a map defining the area and associated documents can be seen by clicking on the links below.